staxas/grepall/README.md

 # grepall
-Four solutions for non-positional bound AND grepping
+Four solutions for non-positional bound AND searches in Bash output

 For all commands, keywords need to be given as parameters: